asmodeus812/elearning/java-se-study/java-ocp/3-generics-and-collections.md

 The above would fail because the wild card is unbound, why is that a problem.
 When one uses wildcard type, the code implies to the compiler that the type information is ignored, so <?> stands for unknown type.
-Every time one tries to apss arguments to a generic type, the java compiler tries to infer the type of the passed in argument as well, as the type of the generics and to justify the type safety.
-Now calling add method to insert an element in the list, is not valid, since the variable references a list that holds unknown types (specified by the wild card).
+Every time one tries to pass arguments to a generic type, the java compiler tries to infer the type of the passed in argument as well, as the type of the generics and to justify the type safety.
+Now calling add method to insert an element in the list, is not valid, since the variable references a list that holds `unknown types` (defined by the wild card).
 The compiler does not know which type to infer.
 That is why it just errors out.
-If it did not, one might end up adding String, to the list, which was already established will fail at run-time the compiler tries to be pro-active and warn about issues as early as possible, since generics were added to the language to ensure type safety, replacing the old approach of using Object to achieve the same, not forego it.
+If it did not, one might end up adding String, to the list, which was already established will fail at run-time the compiler tries to be proactive and warn about issues as early as possible, since generics were added to the language to ensure type safety, replacing the old approach of using Object to achieve the same, not forego it.